 CMP bit.
-The Complement Protect bit(CMP) is a non-volatile bit in Status Register 2.
-It is used in conjunction with TB, BP3, BP2, BP1, BP0 bits to provide mode flexibility for the array protection.
+The Complement Protect bit (CMP) is a non-volatile bit in the status register.
+It is used in conjunction with 4KBL, TB, BP2, BP1 and BP0 bits to provide more flexibility for the array protection.
+This bit only can be programmed one time.
+Once CMP is set to 1, it cannot change again.
 The default setting is CMP=0.

 SPL0 bit.
 The SPL0 bit is non-volatile One Time Program (OTP) bit in status register that provide the write protect control and status to the security sector 0.
-User can read/program/erase security sector 0 as normal sector while SPL0 value is equal 0, after SPL0 is programmed with 1 by WRSR2 command, the security sector 0 is protected from program and erase operation.
+User can read/program/erase security sector 0 as normal sector while SPL0 value is equal 0, after SPL0 is programmed with 1 by WRSR command, the security sector 0 is protected from program and erase operation.
 The SPL0 bit can only be programmed once.

 SPL1 bit.
 The SPL1 bit is non-volatile One Time Program (OTP) bit in status register that provide the write protect control and status to the security sector 1.
-User can read/program/erase security sector 1 as normal sector while SPL1 value is equal 0, after SPL1 is programmed with 1 by WRSR2 command, the security sector 1 is protected from program and erase operation.
+User can read/program/erase security sector 1 as normal sector while SPL1 value is equal 0, after SPL1 is programmed with 1 by WRSR command, the security sector 1 is protected from program and erase operation.
 The SPL1 bit can only be programmed once.

 SPL2 bit.
 The SPL2 bit is non-volatile One Time Program (OTP) bit in status register that provide the write protect control and status to the security sector 2.
-User can read/program/erase security sector 2 as normal sector while SPL2 value is equal 0, after SPL2 is programmed with 1 by WRSR2 command, the security sector 2 is protected from program and erase operation.
+User can read/program/erase security sector 2 as normal sector while SPL2 value is equal 0, after SPL2 is programmed with 1 by WRSR command, the security sector 2 is protected from program and erase operation.
 The SPL2 bit can only be programmed once.